kg-construct/mapping-challenges/challenges/string-arrays/README.md

 # Iterating over an array of strings

-In hierarchical documents, it is currently not possible to iterate over a array of string values.
-The current mechanism requires to provide a key to retrieve values when iterating on an array, it is not possible to reference the value of the object we are iterating on (in our case a string)
+In hierarchical documents, it should be possible to iterate over arrays of string values using `@` to refer to the current node.

+This should be standard and acknowledged in the RML specifications.

 ## Extensions

-*
+* This acknowledged in the RML specifications and RML testing cases to make sure RML implementations are properly supporting JSONPath.

 ## Discussions

 - https://github.com/RMLio/rmlmapper-java/issues/95

-* It has been discussed to be able to reference the root of a relative JSONPath using `$` , but still keeping the existing mechanism when `$` is not provided.
-See this YARRRML mapping as example:
+* See this YARRRML mapping as example:

 ```yaml
 prefixes: